FieldServer for OEMs

 Selecting the Right Partner

-An OEM should consider the following critical factors while choosing a protocol gateway technology partner:
+An OEM should consider the following critical factors while choosing a protocol gateway and device cloud technology partner:

 - Does the partner commit sufficient resources to maintain multi-protocol skills and certifications including staying current with evolving standards?